After living in Melbourne for a while, you’d think that I would have gotten used … Read more

 Kinesiology Study & Intern Semester

-In partnership with the University of Western Australia, TEAN offers this unique opportunity for Kinesiology/Exercise Science majors to combine an educational semester abroad with a professional internship.
+In partnership with the University of Western Australia, TEAN offers this unique opportunity for Kinesiology/Sports Science majors to combine an educational semester abroad with a professional internship.
 Located in Perth on Australia’s west coast, you’ll experience wonderful weather, beautiful beaches and a laidback feel, combined with a sophisticated, cosmopolitan city that’s home to a multitude of cafes, restaurants and cultural activities.
 Intern with a local Australian Rules football team, where you’ll experience how passionate Western Australians are about this home-grown Aussie sport that dominates the country.
 In addition to your internship, you’ll take three courses at the top-ranked University of Western Australia.

 Take three courses at the University of Western Australia (UWA), the oldest and top-ranked university in Western Australia, where you’ll learn from some of the country’s best academics in the field of kinesiology